 Although it might come as a surprise to most pesto lovers, the vibrant, leafy green’s leaves contain a variety of libido-lifting nutrients.
 It is considered a good source of Vitamin A, offering about 6% of the DV in a two-tablespoon serving.

 Although it won’t directly impact your sex drive or sexual performance, it is worth noting that basil is also thought to be beneficial in reducing stress-related depression.
 And it may help to relax blood vessels.
-But it is recommended that you talk to a physician before using basil to treat chronic depression or any heart-related illness.
+However, it is recommended that you talk to a physician before using basil to treat chronic depression or any heart-related illness.

 Discover the many varieties of basil